Wittmer Infanterie

 Origin and History

+The regiment was created by a Lettre de cachet issued on December 5, 1673.
 Even though this regiment was considered a Swiss regiment, an entire company belonged to the town of Mulhouse (a free town allied to Switzerland).
 The command of this company was always assumed by a gentleman of this town.
-During the last years of its existence, this regiment consisted almost entirely of French subjects from the district of Sudgau, the county of Ferrette, the region of Jura, the principality of Montbéliard and the districts of Delamont.
+During the last years of its existence, this regiment consisted almost entirely of French subjects from the District of Sudgau, the County of Ferrette, the region of Jura, the Principality of Montbéliard and the District of Delamont.

 The regiment counted two battalions and had prévôté (provostship).